Coronavirus COVID-19 Updates: uc.edu/publichealth

 Patients with Crohn’s disease and ulcerative colitis benefit from the region’s only multidisciplinary inflammatory bowel disease center: a collaboration between colon and rectal surgeons, gastroenterologists, radiologists, pathologists, and nurse navigators to select the best individual treatment for each patient with Crohn’s or colitis.

-Patients undergoing elective abdominal operations for benign or malignant disease are placed on what is called an “enhanced recovery pathway.”
+Patients undergoing elective abdominal operations for benign or malignant disease are placed on an “enhanced recovery pathway.”
 This approach has many elements that are all designed to accelerate recovery following major abdominal surgery, providing patients with the ability to return to their normal level of functioning at a much quicker rate than what has previously been achieved.
 Specifically, use of non-opioid pain medications decreases the incidence of adverse effects experienced with conventional opioids, such as slowed bowel function and narcotic abuse and dependence.
 The results of this pathway have been dramatic, with significant decreases in length of hospital stay and increases in patient satisfaction scores.

 The team is one of only a few groups of colorectal surgeons in the Tristate area offering the Interstim device for the treatment of fecal incontinence.

-Academic pursuits of our colorectal surgeons include clinical trials, novel surgical techniques and innovative treatments for many colorectal disorders.
+Academic pursuits of our colorectal surgeons include clinical trials, novel surgical techniques, and innovative treatments for many colorectal disorders.
 UC colorectal research outcomes have been presented at national and international meetings.